Hack-Southwest-Hackathon/hackahton/README.md

 - help reinforce this knowledge with fun interactive quizzes

 - Help put newfound knowledge to practical use by having users interact with our specialized fraud chatbot - Dan - and check if he's an imposter among us.

 # Proposed Design
+We Have decided to go with a sleek modern design for the website, with a simple and user-friendly interface.

+In details, we used Figma to create the logo and overall look & feel of the website/application.
+All the Content, including text, files, animations and images are copyright free for commercial use.
+The design takes inspiration from a market analysis of learning apps.
+We studied how those engage users with a positive and colorful UI/UX, trying to mimic this direction but adding our own brand identity.
+Our logo is designed as an svg, allowing for it to be used on any size and colors, easily downloadable due to it being light and always having perfect resolution.
+The other images also use SVGs.
+From a color point of view, we used a palette generator to have an harmonic set comprising of strong visual feedback, helping accessibility and engagement.
+For instance, the green / red mechanism for feedback delivery, or the chatbot interface.

+Design Images:
 ![screenie 1](https://i.imgur.com/Fbp9qhu.png) ![screenie 2](https://i.imgur.com/MjGRtVp.png)

 ![screenie 3](https://i.imgur.com/zN130bz.png) ![Screenie 4](https://i.imgur.com/c2cxPIj.png)

-We Have decided to go with a sleek modern design for the website, with a simple and user-friendly interface.
+To transfer the design to code, we used a plugin directly embed on VS Code while mantaining a constant communication channel between the Design and Development team.

 # The Chatbot Module
 The fraud chatbot we used is a modified copy of openai's gpt3.5-turbo making use of their api and their new 'Assistants' feature allowing for the building of custom models.